Lamas Aqueduct: Location

 The source of the watercourse is Limonlu River also known as Lamas River at an altitude of approximately 100 m.
 It is directed to south west in parallel to Mediterranean coast.
 The average distance between the coast and the aqueduct is about 1 km.
 The original aqueduct ends by the ancient Elaiussa Sebaste (modern Ayaş), but a supplementary aqueduct reaches to Corycus (modern Kızkalesi).

 The total length of the aqueduct is more than 15 km.

 History

-The first part of the watercourse up to Elaiussa Sebaste was constructed by Roman Empire in the 1st or 2nd centuries.
-But after Elaleussia Sebaste lost its former glory, the second part up to Corykos was constructed by Byzantine Empire in the 5th or 6th centuries.
+The first section of the watercourse up to Elaiussa Sebaste was built by the Roman Empire in the 1st or 2nd centuries.
+After Elaiussa Sebaste's decline, the Byzantine Empire extended the watercourse to Corykos in the 5th or 6th centuries.